landris006/librepods/README.md

 >
 > There are **no exceptions** to the root requirement until Google merges the fix.

+## Bluetooth DID (Device Identification) Hook

+Turns out, if you change the manufacturerid to that of Apple, you get access to several special features!

+### Multi-device Connectivity

+Upto two devices can be simultaneously connected to AirPods, for audio and control both.
+Seamless connection switching.
+The same notification shows up on Apple device when Android takes over the AirPods as if it were an Apple device ("Move to iPhone").
+Android also shows a popup when the other device takes over.

+### Accessibility Settings and Hearing Aid

+Accessibility settings like customizing transparency mode (amplification, balance, tone, conversation boost, and ambient noise reduction), and loud sound reduction can be configured.

+The hearing aid feature can now also be used.
+Currently it can only be used to adjust the settings, not actually take a hearing test because it requires much more precision.
+It is much better to use an already available audiogram result.

+>[!NOTE]
+> To enable these features, enable App Settings -> `act as Apple Device`.
+> This only works if you use the Xposed method or patch the library yourself.
+The root module method does not support this feature currently.

 #### Installation Methods

 ##### Method 1: Xposed Module (Recommended)